Skip to main content Skip to footer site map

 Are You Following Proper Withholding Practices?

-• Combine regular wages with supplemental wages and withhold income taxes under the usual wage withholding rules.
+• Combine regular wages with supplemental wages and withhold income taxes under the usual withholding rules.

-• Treat the supplement wages as separate amounts subject to a flat withholding of 22 percent.
+• Treat the supplemental wages as separate amounts subject to a flat rate of 22%.

 How Do I Know What Benefits To Offer to Employees?